ShineSolar/EmailSignature/CONTRIBUTING.md

 **Version:**
  - OS w/ version: [e.g. iOS 12]
  - Browser w/ version [e.g. Chrome 70]
- - Node version: [e.g. 10.11.0]
- - npm version: [e.g. 6.4.1]

-**Is your issue related to the quality of image compression?**
-Please attach original and output images (you can drag & drop to attach).
-- Original image
-- Output image from Squoosh

 **Additional context, screenshots, screencasts**
 Add any other context about the problem here.